samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 | — | 99–00 | 71–93 | 21–64 | Very Rare |
 | — | — | 94–00 | 65–00 | Legendary |

->### Magic Items for Starting Characters
+!!! note "Magic Items for Starting Characters"
->
->If you're starting a campaign for characters above level 1, the [Player's Handbook](/sources/dnd/phb-2024) offers [suggestions](/sources/dnd/phb-2024/creating-a-character#StartingEquipmentatHigherLevels) for how many magic items such characters should start with and the rarity of those items.
+    If you're starting a campaign for characters above level 1, the [Player's Handbook](/sources/dnd/phb-2024) offers [suggestions](/sources/dnd/phb-2024/creating-a-character#StartingEquipmentatHigherLevels) for how many magic items such characters should start with and the rarity of those items.
 Consider these approaches to determining the items each character receives:

->
->**DM Choice:** Choose items for each character using your own judgment.
+    **DM Choice:** Choose items for each character using your own judgment.

->
->**Player Choice:** Let the players choose whatever items they want, within the specified rarity.
+    **Player Choice:** Let the players choose whatever items they want, within the specified rarity.

->
->**Random Determination:** Use the tables at the end of this chapter to randomly determine starting items.
+    **Random Determination:** Use the tables at the end of this chapter to randomly determine starting items.
 Use the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) for Sorcerers, Warlocks, and Wizards.
 Use the [Armaments tables](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables) for Barbarians, Fighters, Paladins, and Rangers.
 Use the [Implements tables](/sources/dnd/dmg-2024/random-magic-items#ImplementsTables) for Bards, Monks, and Rogues.
 Use the [Relics tables](/sources/dnd/dmg-2024/random-magic-items#RelicsTables) for Clerics and Druids.
 Feel free to vary the tables you use to give each character a mix of useful items and to match character themes.
 For example, for a Fighter with the Eldritch Knight subclass, you might choose one item from the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) and the rest of the character's items from the [Armaments tables](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables).

 ### Activating a Magic Item